Understanding Your Experian Credit Report

 James N. Consumer

-If you have or have had a joint account with a spouse, other family member or friend, that individual's name may appear here.
-Guarantors, also called cosigners, co-applicants, or joint account holders have the same responsibility with regard to the debt.
-Cosigners and joint account holders are both equally responsible for repayment of the debt.
-Therefore, the account will appear on both the primary account holder's and co-applicant's credit report.
+If you've had a joint account with a spouse, other family member or friend, that individual's name may appear here.
+Guarantors, also called cosigners, co-applicants or joint account holders, are equally responsible for repaying the debt.
+Therefore, the account will appear on both the primary account holder's and co-applicant's credit reports.

 Current or Former Employers